A closer look at Gorgias collision detection: How it works and what to know in 2026

 The main benefits of Gorgias collision detection include offering real-time visibility of who's viewing a ticket, its inherent simplicity with no setup required, and its effectiveness in preventing duplicate replies to customers.

-While useful, Gorgias collision detection acts as a manual safety net.
-For true collision prevention, it's often complemented or superseded by proactive strategies like automated AI triage and intelligent routing to assign tickets immediately.
+Gorgias collision detection acts as a reliable manual safety net.
+For teams looking for even more efficiency, it's often complemented by proactive strategies like automated AI triage and intelligent routing to assign tickets immediately.

 No, Gorgias collision detection is an out-of-the-box feature within the Gorgias platform.
 It's automatically available and intuitive, requiring no special setup or configuration from your team.